 Quarter Horses come in a variety of solid colors, roans, palominos, grays, grullos, buckskins, and duns.
 Spotted horses and pintos are accepted in the AQHA registry, as long as owners can prove that both the sires and dams of their horses were registered Quarter Horses.
 Markings such as stockings, stars, stripes, and blazes are common.

 The compact, muscular silhouette of the foundation-type Quarter Horse is unmistakable.
-Its appearance exudes the strength and steadiness that make it such a solid choice for so many situations.
+Its appearance exudes the strength and steadiness that makes it such a solid choice for so many situations.
 They're sure-footed and agile, even as they race at high speeds over short distances.
 Quarter Horses are especially known for their "cow sense"—a natural, instinctive skill in working with cows.
 This intuitive nature and underlying intelligence make them easy to train.

 Champion and Celebrity American Quarter Horses